Sarah Ryan, MA, Cert, MLS, PhD

-Sarah Ryan is the Empirical Research Librarian and a Lecturer in Legal Research at the Yale Law School.
+Sarah Ryan is a Lecturer in Legal Research and the Empirical Research Librarian at the Yale Law School.
+She teaches Empirical Legal Research and consults on the design of empirical dissertations, substantial papers, and SAWs.
 Her main areas of interest are research study design, empirical legal studies, and diaspora and genocide studies.
-She serves on the editorial board of Energy Research & Social Science.
+She serves on the Yale Faculty Council on African Studies.
+She is on the editorial board of Energy Research & Social Science.
 In 2013, she co-edited Dialogues across Diasporas: Women Writers, Scholars, and Activists of Africana and Latina Descent in Conversation, with Marion Rohrleitner (Lexington Books/Rowman & Littlefield).
-She has published articles in Loyola University Chicago Law Journal, Journal of Development Communication, Energy Research & Social Science (forthcoming), Contemporary Argumentation & Debate, Journal of Public Affairs Education, Peace Review, LRSQ, Perspectives, Spectrum, Review of Communication, Women & Language, The Multimedia Encyclopedia of Women in Today’s World, Encyclopedia of Undocumented Immigrants, and Films for the Feminist Classroom, as well as numerous chapters, reports, and working papers for organizations such as the Connecticut Bar Association, Center for Nonprofit Strategy and Management at the City University of New York, the Social Justice Initiative of the University of Texas at El Paso, and the U.S. Embassy in Kigali, Rwanda.
+She has published articles in Loyola University Chicago Law Journal, Journal of Development Communication, Energy Research & Social Science, Women & Language, Peace Review, Contemporary Argumentation & Debate, LRSQ, Perspectives, Spectrum, Review of Communication, Journal of Public Affairs Education, The Multimedia Encyclopedia of Women in Today’s World, Encyclopedia of Undocumented Immigrants, and Films for the Feminist Classroom, as well as numerous chapters, reports, and working papers for organizations such as the Connecticut Bar Association, Center for Nonprofit Strategy and Management at the City University of New York, the Social Justice Initiative of the University of Texas at El Paso, and the U.S. Embassy in Kigali, Rwanda.

 Sarah graduated from Capital University in Columbus, Ohio (BA in Organizational Communication and Spanish, summa cum laude), Ohio University (MA in Interpersonal Communication, Grad.
 Cert. in Women’s Studies, PhD in Rhetoric, secondary concentration in Political Science), and Texas Woman’s University (Master of Library Science).